pull-fiction/make-crops-not-war/index.md

 <br>

-As stated by Atif Abdallah Kubursi in his work *"Lebanon's Agricultural Potential: A Policy Analysis Matrix Approach"* (McMaster University and Econometric Research limited), the "agricultural sector acted as a **buffer sector** which absorbed large numbers of people from the urban areas that sought refuge in the rural areas".
+As stated by Atif Abdallah Kubursi in his work *"Lebanon's Agricultural Potential: A Policy Analysis Matrix Approach"* (McMaster University and Econometric Research limited), the "agricultural sector acted as a **buffer sector** which absorbed large numbers of people from the urban areas that sought refuge in the rural areas"[8].

 ## What have we learned?